quark-lang/quark/README.md

 ---

 <p align="center">
-    Quark is an interpreted programming language written in Typescript.
+    Quark is a compiled lisp-like functional language influenced by and written in Haskell.
     <br>
 </p>